 There are various positions in product management.
 The associate is an entry-level rank, who reports to the product manager or group product manager.
 Often those who land in this position will find themselves being mentored to learn from experience and will be guided as they start their career in product management.

-A product manager is a more managerial position, as stated above.
-They work with cross-functional teams, analyze markets and bridge the gaps in organization between different groups.
+A product manager is a more managerial position.
+They work with cross-functional teams, analyze markets and bridge gaps in the organization between different groups.
 The next step up is the group product manager, who leads the product team and is usually responsible for a specific group of products.

 Upper Management Roles